What Is Cancer?

 The term "cancer" encompasses more than 100 diseases affecting nearly every part of the body, and all are potentially life-threatening.

 The major types of cancer are carcinoma, sarcoma, melanoma, lymphoma, and leukemia.
 Carcinomas -- the most commonly diagnosed cancers -- originate in the skin, lungs, breasts, pancreas, and other organs and glands.
 Lymphomas are cancers of lymphocytes.
 Leukemia is cancer of the blood.
 It does not usually form solid tumors.
-Sarcomas arise in bone, muscle, fat, or cartilage and are relatively uncommon.
+Sarcomas arise in bone, muscle, fat, bloodvessels, cartilage, or other soft or connective tissues of the body.
+They are relatively uncommon.
 Melanomas are cancers that arise in the cells that make the pigment in skin.

 Cancer has been recognized for thousands of years as a human ailment, yet only in the past century has medical science understood what cancer really is and how it progresses.
 Cancer specialists, called oncologists, have made remarkable advances in cancer diagnosis, prevention, and treatment.
-Today, more than half of all people diagnosed with cancer are cured.
+Today, more people diagnosed with cancer are living longer.
 However, some forms of the disease remain frustratingly difficult to treat.
-For those people who cannot be cured, modern treatment can significantly improve quality of life and may extend survival.
+Modern treatment can significantly improve quality of life and may extend survival.